redside100/sail-credit/README.md

+# Sail Credit Bureau

+The Sail Credit Bureau (SCB) is here to help organize members of the community into parties for state-sanctioned activities and games.
+Those who do not respect the time of their fellow members will have their standings in the community affected (deduction to total Sail Social Credit (SSC) balance).

+# Functionality

+### Party System

+- Create parties for a specific role!

+### Sail Social Credit (SSC) System

 # Setting up the dev environment

 1. Running Python 3.12+, Create a new Python virtual environment: `python -m venv venv`